 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Whole30 Mediterranean Crustless Quiche with Brined Olives, Roasted Peppers, (Yukon Gold) Potatoes and Za’atar is dairy-free, but oh so creamy and satisfying!
 It’s both Paleo and has an easy variation to be GAPS-legal too.
 You’ll love the spices and herbs and the beautiful outcome.
 (And you’ll never miss the crust.)
+Serve for brunch or dinner, to family or friends.
+Lovely for casual holiday food or for everyday.

 First things first: I want to talk about za’atar.
 It’s the BEAUTIFUL herb and spice combination native to the Mediterranean and Middle East.
 Za’atar can be purchased already blended, but it’s more expensive and often less fresh.
 Yet it’s easy and fun to make your own!
 Za’atar only has one (wonderful) exotic spice that you may not yet have in your pantry.
 But once you get it, you’ll find yourself sprinkling it on ALL YOUR SALADS and everywhere else too!
 It’s: SUMAC!